 These are my second favorite pair and very easy to find if you have a Lululemon store in town.
 I tend to like thinner socks than some runners.
 My feet get really warm, especially in the hot humid summers in North Carolina, so thinner socks like these help keep them cool.
 The Power Stride Tab socks are $14 per pair, which is a significantly more than the Zella socks, but they last forever and they have passed the long run test.
 They also come in a 3-pack for $38.
 They have a seamless toe construction which I love.
 I did a lot of my marathon training in them!
 The downside is I feel like she started to wear out more quickly than others I’ve had in the past.

 Recent Favorite: Injinji

 Belega socks are super popular for runners who want super cushioned thicker socks.
 In fact, they were the first “real” running socks I bought about 18 years ago!
 I remember them being quite thick, but they do now have thinner options.
 The most popular type of Balega socks among my friends are the Hidden Comforts.
 These have extra features like knit-in mesh ventilation and extra cushioning under the sole.
+They have a very comfortable heel tab to prevent any rubbing on the back of your shoe.
 They’re around $14 a pair.

 Bombas are another runner favorite – my mom likes these too!
 They are very soft with great cushion, but aren’t as thick as some other brands I’ve tried.
 (I’ve found every pair of Swiftwick far too thick and hot.)
 They’re around $16 a pair, but you can save money by buying a pack of them.